hovell722/Python-OOP-Vehicles/README.md

 ### explain what methods are available (separation of concerns)

 Methods are functions that belong to a specific data type.
+We used accelerate and breaking for vehicles, park and honk for cars, and takeoff and touchdown for planes.
+Each have their own results, and can be altered for each different vehicle/car/plane.

 ### Learning Outcomes
 - git